Be Calm

 • Ensuring a healthy work-life balance.

-This approach reduces stress and increases satisfaction, as achievements are linked to personal growth and the quality of work, rather than external success markers.
-It integrates external goals into a balanced perspective, valuing internal well-being alongside external achievements.
+This approach reduces stress and increases satisfaction, as success is linked to personal growth and the quality of work, rather than external success markers that are often out of control.
+In other words tying success in your mind to variables that you control.

 "We suffer more often in imagination than in reality." - Seneca